Mikejo5000/vsts-docs-pr/docs/project/navigation/work-across-projects.md

 To learn more about team rooms, see [Collaborate in a team room](../../notifications/collaborate-in-a-team-room.md).

 > [!NOTE]
-> Team Rooms have been deprecated for VSTS and TFS 2018 and later versions as described in this blog post, [Deprecation of the Team Rooms in VSTS and TFS](https://blogs.msdn.microsoft.com/devops/2017/01/04/deprecation-of-the-team-rooms-in-team-services-and-tfs/).
+> Team Rooms are no longer supported for TFS 2018 and later versions as described in [Deprecation of Team Rooms](https://blogs.msdn.microsoft.com/devops/2017/01/04/deprecation-of-the-team-rooms-in-team-services-and-tfs/) blog post.
 Several good solutions are available that integrate well with TFS that support notifications and chat, such as [Microsoft Teams](../../service-hooks/services/teams.md) and [Slack](../../service-hooks/services/slack.md).
-As a result, the Team Room feature will be deprecated from both Azure DevOps Services and Team Foundation Server (TFS).

 ::: moniker-end